guoxfr/guoxfr.github.io/index.md

 > **Latest news**\
+> __2024.12:__\
+> Submission is open to attent the 4th International Conference on Energy Storage and Saving (ICENSS2025) on 26-28 May 2025. https://icenss2025.sciencesconf.org/.  \
+> __2024.11.26:__\
+>  Welcome to participate to a Cine-debate over the film FLOW, Rendez-vous on 26 Nov evening at the University (45 rue des Saintes Pères, 75006, Paris)\
 > __2024.08:__\
 > I am organizing the 4th International Conference on Energy Storage and Saving (ICENSS2025) on 26-28 May 2025.
 The conference will be hosted by Université Paris Cité (85 Bd Saint Germain, 75006, Paris) [website](https://icenss2025.sciencesconf.org/).
 More details are coming during the next a few months.
 Please save the dates!! \
 > __2024.05:__\